isthatlowsonli/google_drive_file_analysis/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 See CONTRIBUTING.md for guidelines.

+## AI Contributions

+This project has been developed with assistance from AI tools.
+For detailed information about AI-generated content and contributions, please see [AI.md](AI.md).